Baruch Human Research Protection Program

 c.
 Oral historians and qualitative investigators may want to create archives for the purpose of providing a resource for others to do research.
 Since the intent of the archive is to create a repository of information for other investigators to conduct research as defined by 45 CFR part 46, the creation of such an archive WOULD constitute research under 45 CFR part 46.

 When researchers are not certain whether their activities constitute human subjects research, they should submit an IRB Application in IDEATE or contact the HRPP Coordinator for an informal research determination.
-To assist the CUNY Research Community in determining whether CUNY HRPP or IRB review is required please see the "When is CUNY HRPP or IRB Review Required" guidance document.
+To assist the CUNY Research Community in determining whether CUNY HRPP or IRB review is required please see the "When is CUNY HRPP or IRB Review Required" guidance document on the CUNY Website.

 If my project fits one of the "Exempt"categories does this mean I don’t have to have it reviewed by the IRB?

-No, you still need IRB review.
-Exempt is a category of human subject research defined by Federal regulations and CUNY policies and procedures.
-Only the IRB can determine if a research project fits one of the exceptions in the “Exemptions” category.
-As long as your activity is considered human subject research, it needs to be submitted to the IRB.
-Please note that as of December 1, 2009, the exemption rules have changed.
-All exempt applications will receive a three-year IRB approval.
-Before IRB approval expires, the PI should submit an exempt continuing review form.
-See CUNY Research Compliance website for details.
+No, you still need review.
+Exemption is a category of human subject research defined by Federal regulations and CUNY policies and procedures.
+Only the HRPP can determine if a research project fits one of the exceptions in the “Exemptions” category.
+As long as your activity is considered human subject research, it needs to be submitted to the HRPP Office.
+Continuing Review for exempt projects will be eliminated after the revised common rule goes into effect on January 21, 2019.

 I’m not gathering names on my survey, does that mean it’s anonymous and doesn’t need to be reviewed because I won’t have “identifiable private information”?

-No, CUNY requires that these types of surveys be reviewed by the IRB especially if the intent of the survey is to produce generalizable knowledge.
+No, CUNY requires that these types of surveys be reviewed by the HRPP especially if the intent of the survey is to produce generalizable knowledge.

 Does research with pre-existing data require review?